 Was she going to eat me?
 Was I finally chosen to be the sacrifice?!

 I whimpered and covered myself with my arms, tears coming to my eyes.
 I didn't want to die like this!

 "Calm down, girl."
 A thick accent, but it was a soft tone.

 Peeking through my arms, I saw the short-haired girl leaning down to my level, concern clear on her face.

-There was a faint recognition in my mind, but the horror that it could be that I recognized her for being evil had my heart clammed up deep in fear.
+There was a faint recognition in my mind, but the horror that I could recognize her for being evil had my heart clammed up deep in fear.